-Overall, of most concern to CQRs are security breaches of confidentiality and integrity of CQR information.
+Overall, the greatest risks to CQRs data holdings are security breaches of confidentiality and the integrity of CQR information.
 Breaches of availability are less of a concern as the information produced by CQRs is not usually required for time-critical use; that is, for the delivery of clinical care.

-Table 2: Risk profiles
+Table 1: Risk profiles

-Inherent Risk Profile Infrastructure Model Type Number of CQRs Inherent Confidentiality Risk Inherent Integrity Risk Inherent Availability Risk 1 Centre of excellence Multiple High Medium Medium 2 Standalone CQR Single Medium Medium Low
+Inherent Risk Profile Infrastructure Model Type Number of CQRs Inherent Confidentiality Risk Inherent Integrity Risk Inherent Availability Risk 1 Centrally hosted jurisdictional infrastructure Multiple High Medium Medium 2 Standalone CQR(s) Single or Multiple Medium Medium Low

-3.2.2.
-Risk profile for centres of excellence
+3.4.2.
+Risk profile for centrally hosted jurisdictional model

-Table 3 outlines the nature and extent of information security risks associated with centres of excellence (refer to Model 1 in Section 3.1).
-Generally, centre of excellence environments will have a lower tolerance for risk than standalone CQR environments and it is expected that better controls will be implemented.
+Table 2 outlines the nature and extent of information security risks associated with the centrally hosted jurisdictional model (future state) (refer to Model 1 in Section 3.1).
+National infrastructure will have a lower tolerance for risk than standalone CQR environments and it is expected that better controls will be implemented.